 How much does an affordable emergency vet visit cost?

-We do NOT charge extra for emergency vet care.
+We do NOT charge extra for urgent vet care.
 Our office visit charge is $39.
 One of our experienced veterinarians will talk with you about your pet’s condition and examine your pet.
 We will then provide a list of recommended diagnostics and treatment in a care plan, which includes the price breakdown for each service as well.

 Depending on your pet’s condition, the recommended care plan can vary quite a bit in price.
 For example, our typical cost for a puppy with parvo’s care, which includes a parvo test, IV fluids, medications, and other services depending on your pet’s condition, averages around $300 – $400.
 However, if your pet requires surgery, that could be a far more expensive care plan.